sysprog21/rv32emu/README.md

 It serves as an exercise in modeling a modern RISC-based processor, demonstrating the device's operations without the complexities of a hardware implementation.
 The code is designed to be accessible and expandable, making it an ideal educational tool and starting point for customization.
-It is primarily written in C99, with a focus on efficiency and readability.
+It is primarily written in C99, utilizing C11 atomics for memory management, with a focus on efficiency and readability.

 Features:
 * Fast interpreter for executing the RV32 ISA